-- The students of first year were shortlisted for the grand finale of Smart India Hackathon 2019.
+- The first-year students were shortlisted for the grand finale of Smart India Hackathon 2019.

-- Many students from first year have been awarded the certificate from IIT Bombay for their proficiency in C and Python language.
+- Several first-year students have been awarded certificates from IIT Bombay for their proficiency in the C and Python languages.

-It is a great honor to announce that one project of Swapnil Suman, B.Tech 1st year (CSE), namely Eco Deco got selected in the grand finale of Toycathon 2021.
-Toycathon is an inter-ministerial initiative organized by Ministry of Education’s Innovation Cell with support from All India Council for Technical Education, Ministry of Women and Child Development, Ministry of Commerce and Industry, Ministry of MSME, Ministry of Textiles and Ministry of Information and Broadcasting.
-Currently, India’s toy market stands at around 1.5 Billion USD, which primarily is dominated by imported toys.
-Moreover, majority of these toys do not represent Indian heritage, civilization and value systems.
-Toycathon 2021 is a unique opportunity for Students, Teachers, Start-ups and Toy experts/professionals in India to submit their innovative toys/games concepts and win large number of prizes worth Rs.
+It is a great honor to announce that Swapnil Suman, a B.Tech 1st-year student (CSE), has had one of his projects, namely Eco Deco, selected for the grand finale of Toycathon 2021.
+Toycathon is an inter-ministerial initiative organized by the Ministry of Education’s Innovation Cell, with support from various ministries including the Ministry of Women and Child Development, Ministry of Commerce and Industry, Ministry of MSME, Ministry of Textiles, and Ministry of Information and Broadcasting.
+Currently, the toy market in India is valued at around 1.5 billion USD, with a significant portion being dominated by imported toys.
+Furthermore, many of these toys fail to represent Indian heritage, civilization, and value systems.
+Toycathon 2021 provides a unique opportunity for students, teachers, start-ups, and toy experts/professionals in India to submit their innovative toy/game concepts and compete for a chance to win prizes worth Rs.
 50 lakhs.

 - Dr Rachan Karmakar, worked in Department of Science and Technology, Government of India sponsored project named ‘Development of 100% Bio-Dieseled Tractor at CSIR- CMERI’.
 He has also been awarded with the Affiliate Membership of Royal Society of Chemistry, London.